Last Updated on October 27, 2020 by queenie mak

 You can peek in and see what’s left of these grottos.
 I didn’t go in nearly enough to see anything interesting.
 But perhaps you will?
 Leave a comment below if you do!

-The Lamma Island Family Trail is really easy to hike.
+The Lamma Island hike is called the Lamma Island Family Trail and it is really easy to hike.
 The well-maintained trail connects the two largest villages on the island and crosses through several scenic spots.

-All you have to do is follow the few signs at the beginning of the trail and follow the paved path.
+All you have to do is follow the few signs at the beginning of the trail and follow the paved path and enjoy the Sok Kwu Wan hike to Yung Shue Wan.

 Sok Kwu Wan Lookout Pavilion